 The FODMAP Gentle Diet: A Lighter Approach

-But, when these conditions are not met, the FODMAP Gentle Diet (or FODMAP “Lite”) is an alternative approach.
+However, when these conditions are not met, the FODMAP Gentle Diet can be an alternative approach.
 This more relaxed version only restricts the most common food triggers of IBS symptoms and allows you to eat a much more liberal diet overall.

 Foods to Restrict on a FODMAP Gentle Diet